BeltCrack: the First Sequential-image Industrial Conveyor Belt Crack Detection Dataset and Its Baseline with Triple-domain Feature Learning: Proposed Baseline for Crack Detection

-In order to utilize more feature patterns, we propose a tri-path network architecture to implement cross-domain representation learning through \textit{Hierarchical Spatial-aware Module} (HSM), \textit{Aggregative Temporal Module} (ATM), and \textit{Wavelet-enhanced Frequency-aware Module} (WFM).
-In addition, \textit{Residual Compensation Unit} (RCU) dynamically mitigates inter-domain representational gaps, while optimizing cross-domain feature fusion.
-Then, $\boldsymbol{F_{fst}}$, the enhanced frequency-spatial-temporal features, are sent to the detection head for regressing crack bounding box coordinates and predicting class labels.
+To enrich feature representations, we propose a tri-path network architecture for cross-domain representation learning through three specialized modules: \textit{Hierarchical Spatial-aware Module} (HSM), \textit{Aggregative Temporal Module} (ATM), and \textit{Wavelet-enhanced Frequency-aware Module} (WFM).
+Additionally, a \textit{Residual Compensation Unit} (RCU) is introduced to mitigate domain discrepancies and improve cross-domain feature fusion.
+The enhanced frequency-spatial-temporal features $\boldsymbol{F_{fst}}$ are subsequently fed into the detection head for crack localization and classification.

-The HSM takes the multi-frame features $\boldsymbol{F^T}$ generated in preceding stage as its input, and derives motion features $\boldsymbol{F_S}$ from the spatial domain.
-Moreover, ATM is designed to extract and enhance the spatial-temporal consistency features $\boldsymbol{F_T}$ of moving cracks through aligned multi-frame inputs.
-In order to obtain more comprehensive features, we fully integrate the location and motion information of crack targets by concatenating spatial features $\boldsymbol{F_S}$ and temporal features $\boldsymbol{F_T}$ to obtain spatial-temporal features $\boldsymbol{F_{st}}$, as follows:
+Specifically, the HSM takes the multi-frame features $\boldsymbol{F^T}$ generated by the backbone as input to derive refined spatial representations $\boldsymbol{F_S}$.
+Meanwhile, the ATM is designed to extract and enhance the spatial-temporal consistency $\boldsymbol{F_T}$ by aligning multi-frame inputs.
+To jointly capture location and motion information of crack regions, spatial features $\boldsymbol{F_S}$ and temporal features $\boldsymbol{F_T}$ are concatenated and fused through a convolutional operation, forming spatial-temporal features $\boldsymbol{F_{st}}$, as defined by

-where feature tensors are concatenated, and $Conv$ has a $3 \times 3$ convolutional kernel, with BN and SiLU.
+where $Conv$ denotes a $3 \times 3$ convolution with batch normalization (BN) and SiLU activation function.

-In the meanwhile, in our scheme, WFM is proposed to capture motion features in frequency domain, for better constructing the feature representations of crack objects.
+In parallel, the WFM extracts frequency-domain features $\boldsymbol{F_F}$ by transforming the multi-frame features $\boldsymbol{F^T}$.
+This frequency-domain analysis captures both motion cues and structural regularities, thereby enhancing the crack features representations.